demidenm/PyReliMRI/docs/icc_funcs.rst

 **voxelwise_icc**

-As mentioned above, the `voxelwise_icc` calculates the ICC values for value in the 3D volumes. \
+As mentioned above, the `voxelwise_icc` calculates the ICC values for each voxel in the 3D volumes. \
-If we thing of an image as having the dimensions of [45, 45, 90], we can unravel it into a single vector \
+Think of an image as having the dimensions of [45, 45, 90], that can be unraveled to fit into a single vector \
 for each subject that is 182,250 values long (the length in the voxelwise case is the number of voxels). \
 The `voxelwise_icc` returns an equal size in length array that contains the ICC estimate for each voxels, \
 between subjects across the measurement occasions.
 For example: